 While 77% of small business owners either did not need additional credit to stay in business or were able to obtain all that they needed this past year, 20% who have borrowed and now owe money have struggled to find much-needed funds, according to a recent Wells Fargo/Gallup Small Business Index poll.
 Whether it’s to make running their day-to-day operations easier or expanding their product/service portfolio, hiring employees or just making payroll, being able to borrow money for a number of small business owners seems to be at a bit of a premium these days.

 Enter revenue-based financing, a relatively new approach to borrowing and lending that is a cross between a traditional bank loan and tapping into venture capital.
-According to the recently formed Revenue Capital Association, which now comprises about a hundred lending groups, the basic set-up goes something like this: A firm (or firms) invests in an established business or startup, and the business pays it (or them) back in accordance with its monthly earnings.
+According to the recently formed Revenue Capital Association, which now comprises about a hundred lending groups, the basic set-up goes something like this: A firm (or firms) invests in an established business or even a startup online franchise opportunity, and the business pays it (or them) back in accordance with its monthly earnings.
 It’s a great pay-as-you-go option for businesses that are passed over by venture capitalists or angel investors and do not want or qualify for a traditional bank loan.

 On the face of it, this arrangement may seem fairly straightforward and simple, but the truth is that it is as nuanced and complex as any other lending option out there.
 In other words, revenue-based financing comes with its own pluses and minuses, making it the perfect fit for some small business owners and not so much for others.